iodigital-com/io-technology/data/blog/project-fugu.md

 ## Features in the pipeline

-Some of the features that are being developed or considered at the moment
+Some of the features that are being developed or considered at the moment:

 - Changing system settings API
 - Geofencing